ameseee/graphql-pets/README.md

 # GraphQL Pets

 GraphQL Pets is built to accompany this [Intro to GraphQL Lesson](http://backend.turing.io/module4/lessons/intro-to-graphql).
-The master branch has a starter boilerplate in Express/GraphQL and is hitting a JSON DB to avoid having to worry about database setup.
-The compelted branch shows working versions of queries and mutations.
+The `master` branch has a starter boilerplate in Express/GraphQL and is hitting a JSON DB to avoid having to worry about database setup.
+The `completed` branch shows working versions of queries and mutations.

 To get running on your machine, run the following commands in your terminal: